magnoeasy/easybuilder/english.md

 ![formtestnewnamelopes2](https://user-images.githubusercontent.com/81401104/121063430-aad76300-c79c-11eb-9304-515445ae9ca9.gif)

-<h3>⚠️Be careful not to confuse "Save" instead of "Save & Close"</h3>
+<h3>⚠️Be careful to not confuse "Save" instead of "Save & Close"</h3>

 <img src="https://user-images.githubusercontent.com/81401104/114779385-702ced80-9d4c-11eb-8838-8133ec0a3aea.png">

-Repeat the process by putting different name.
+Repeat the process putting different names.

 You can download the list of records in excel list format by clicking on the _"Export Excel"_ button and then the link to download the excel list will be sent to your email.